Otumian-empire/swift-python/exercise8.md

 print(f"The area of a triangle of height, {height} and base, {base} has an area of {area}")
 ```

-# Practicals
+## Practicals

-Using the new concept in this exercise and the white white space character, `\n` , write a program that accepts from the user, inputs, name, age, sex and hobby.
-Output a descriptive essay of the values you have taken.
+Using the new concept in this exercise and the white space character, newline - `\n` , write a program that accepts from the user, inputs, name, age, sex and hobby.
+Output a descriptive essay of the values taken.

-> You extend this and take as many inputs as possible.
+> Be curious and creative, take as many inputs as possible.

-# Summary
+## Summary

 * One may use `f"... {}"` to format a string
 * `f` - means format
-* `{}` allows you to insert values directly into the string
+* `{}` allows us to insert values directly into the string